IKarasev/obsidian-tasks.nvim/README.md

 	dateOpts = {
         -- options for date string parsing
-        -- automaticly updates if non default date format set -- if changed, the new values will be used pat = "(%d%d%d%d)%-(%d%d)%-(%d%d)",
+        -- automaticly updates if non default date format set -- if changed, these values will be used

+        -- pattern to use in date search pat = "(%d%d%d%d)%-(%d%d)%-(%d%d)",
-		order = {
+        -- order of year, month and day in pattern order = {
 			Y = 1,
 			m = 2,